Manchester Airport: Runways

 Manchester Airport has two parallel runways.
 Runway 1 (23R/05L) 3048 × 45 m and Runway 2 (23L/05R) 3200 × 45 m.
 The parallel runways lie 390 m apart and staggered by 1850 m so that landings can be conducted independently on one runway whilst takeoffs are conducted on the other.

 The original main runway, then designated 06/24 and initially 3300 ft in length, opened on 17 May 1937 when the airport was used as an RAF base and a military aircraft assembly centre.
 It was extended in stages from 1952, reaching its current length in 1981 to attract long-haul international traffic.
+The runway extensions necessitated acquisition of land and diversions of local infrastructure.
+When the runway was extended in 1968–69, the A538 road (Wilmslow Road) was diverted via a tunnel beneath the runway.
+When the runway was further extended in 1981–82, the road was again diverted through a pair of tunnels further south and the River Bollin was re-routed through a culvert under the runway.

 As demand and aircraft movements both increased during the mid-1990s, mainly due to the newly completed Terminal 2, the airport studied the option of a second full-length runway.
 A consultation process began and planning permission was approved in 1997, with construction work starting the same year.
 The second runway, initially designated 06R/24L, became operational on 5 February 2001 at a cost of £172 million, and was the first full-length commercial runway to open in Britain for over 20 years.
 The site where the second runway was constructed was on the southern airfield boundary, which is near the village of Styal in the Cheshire countryside.
 The project was deemed controversial because of the destruction of natural wildlife habitats and because of changes to flight paths to enable aircraft to fly in and out of the second runway.
 Aircraft landing from the southwest on to Runway 2 (05R) fly lower over the residential area of Knutsford.
 As aircraft rarely land on to Runway 2 from the northeast (Runway 23L) or takeoff from Runway 2 to the northeast (Runway 05R) there has been no change to the path of aircraft over Heald Green, Cheadle and Stockport.